UpGado/upgado.github.io/_posts/2019-08-29-science-use-python.md

 ## How exactly might we improve code

 So far, we have been broad and theoritical.
 Now, let's get technical and get our hands dirty with some code tips.
-The following is MATLAB code samples that I wrote to show some common bad habits that I come across.
+The following is MATLAB code samples that I wrote in order to show some common bad habits that I usually come across.
 ## Let's use Python instead

 {% include mailchimp.html source="scienceusepython1" %}